hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 - `author_id` (String) The author of this channel.
 - `created_at` (String) The creation time of this channel.
 - `id` (String) The ID of this resource.
-- `organization_id` (String) The ID of the HCP organization where this channel is located in.
+- `organization_id` (String) The ID of the HCP organization where this channel is located.
+- `restricted` (Boolean) If true, the channel is only visible to users with permission to create and manage it.
+Otherwise the channel is visible to every member of the organization.
 - `updated_at` (String) The time this channel was last updated.

 <a id="nestedblock--iteration"></a>